Safety Management Systems (SMS)

 EU Corrigendum Extends Declaration Date Under Delegated Regulation (EU) 2025/20 on Ground Handling Services

 The EU corrected the declaration deadline for existing ground handling organisations under Regulation (EU) 2025/20 to 27 March 2027.
-This provides necessary regulatory clarity and lead time for operators to align with new safety management and oversight obligations.
+This adjustment provides essential lead time for operators to align their safety management systems and compliance declarations with new aviation safety standards.

 eur-lex.europa.euEuropean UnionEuropean Union